Andrettin/Wyrmsun/readme.txt

 - Added the Toughness ability, which increases HP by 10 and can be acquired up to 100 times.
 - Added the Blessing ability, which increases damage and evasion by 50% (icon by Jinn).
 The ability is available for human priests if the Christianity upgrade has been acquired.
 - Added the Wither ability, which decreases damage by 50% (icon by Jinn).
 The ability is available for dwarven, goblin and human priests if Hel has been chosen as a minor deity.
+- Added the Shocking Grasp ability, which causes a bit of damage at melee range and leaves the target stunned (icon and lightning effect graphics by Jinn).
+The ability is available for dwarven and human priests if Thor as been chosen as the major deity.
+Thor's old spell, Precision, is now granted by Heimdall instead.

 * Achievements
 - Added achievements for completing the A Home in the Fields of Sand and Thunraz's Servant scenarios.